mokira3d48/kobra/README.md

 ```

 All work with successfully ! <br/>
-To access it in this cas, you must execute the following command line, in first :
+To access it in this cas, you must execute the following command line, in first:

 ```sh
 # IF YOU ARE USING LINUX